-In October 2020, the Company entered into an OpCo-PropCo transaction with Everstream Solutions LLC ("Everstream").
-As part of the transaction, Uniti will enter into two 20-year IRU lease agreements with Everstream on Uniti owned fiber.
-Concurrently, Uniti has agreed to sell its Uniti Fiber Northeast operations and certain dark fiber IRU contracts acquired as part of the Windstream settlement to Everstream.
-Total cash consideration, including upfront IRU payments, is approximately \$135 million.
+On May 28, 2021, the Company completed its previously announced strategic transaction with Everstream Solutions LLC ("Everstream").
+As part of the transaction, Uniti entered into two 20-year dark fiber indefeasible rights of use ("IRU") lease agreements with Everstream on Uniti owned fiber.
+Concurrently, Uniti sold its Uniti Fiber Northeast operations and certain dark fiber IRU contracts acquired as part of the Windstream settlement to Everstream.
+Total cash consideration, including upfront IRU payments, was approximately \$135 million.
 In addition to the upfront proceeds, Uniti will receive fees of approximately \$3 million annually from Everstream over the initial 20-year term of the IRU lease agreements, subject to an annual escalator of 2%.
-The transaction is subject to regulatory approval and other customary closing conditions and is expected to close in the second quarter of 2021.
+During the second quarter, we recorded a gain of \$28.1 million related to this transaction, which is included in gain on sale of operations in our Condensed Consolidated Statements of Income (Loss).